conduitio-labs/conduit-connector-clickhouse/README.md

 ## Destination

 The ClickHouse Destination allows you to move data from any Conduit Source to a ClickHouse table.
-It takes a `sdk.Record` and parses it into a valid SQL query.
+It takes a `opencdc.Record` and parses it into a valid SQL query.
 [Log family engines](https://clickhouse.com/docs/en/engines/table-engines/#log) do not support data changes, so in case of `OperationUpdate` or `OperationDelete` operations they will return the next
 error: `Table engine {{table_engine}} doesn't support mutations.`